mjrmiller/Project-1/Resource-Project/README.md

 # **Ever Needed Help with Coding?**
-\Welcome to my coding rescource page!
+Welcome to my coding rescource page!\
+Everything you've ever wished for (coding wise) will be at your disposal.